NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Since GNU Hello is a popular (in a certain sense) package from the GNU Project, we can easily access its source code [from GNU's FTP](https://ftp.gnu.org/gnu/hello/).

 In this case, we'll download the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello`, currently `2.12.1`.
+This is a function which takes an attribute set containing `stdenv`, and produces a derivation (which currently does nothing).
+As you progress through this tutorial, you will update this several times, adding more details while following the general pattern.

 Downloading that into our build context is a good first step; we can do this in several ways, but it's best to use one of the nixpkgs builtin fetcher functions.